 To keep a sourdough starter alive, it requires a daily "feeding" of flour and water mixed with a small amount of starter from the day before.
 The sourdough discard is the leftover sourdough starter consisting of flour, water, and natural yeast that you can reserve for recipes like these sourdough muffins.

 Yes.
-Substitute equal parts flour and water in place of the sourdough discard.
+Substitute equal parts flour and water in place of the sourdough discard, or see if your local bakery has some to spare.

 Demerara sugar is a raw, coarse sugar that helps create a crunchy topping on top of the batter.
 You can commonly find Sugar in the Raw at your local grocery store.